Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 and the 3D bulk [4, 5].
 This hierarchy is not an interpretation; it is a rigid kinematic

-consequence of the model’s construction:
+consequence of the model’s construction.

 Level 1: The 2D Hexagonal Boundary (Fundamental).
 The ground state of

-Euler characteristic constraint χ = 0 for a planar network [4].
-All physical information is
+unique planar tiling satisfying the Euler characteristic constraint χ = V (1 K/6) = 0 for a

-encoded at this boundary.
+.
+All physical information is encoded at this

-of the minimal bulk surface connecting them.
+between boundary regions determines the area of the minimal bulk surface connecting them.

 Level 3: The 3D Bulk (Emergent).
-The 3D FCC lattice emerges as the holo-
+The 3D FCC lattice (K = 12) emerges as the

-into the third dimension at height h =
+sheet into the third dimension at height h =

 p